kuzzleio/documentation-old/src/sdk-reference/security/get-all-credential-fields.md

 }
 ```

-Retrieve a list of accepted fields per authentication strategy.
+Fetches a list of accepted fields per authentication strategy.

 ---